CtrlK

 Actionability

-All code examples are fully executable, copy-paste ready with proper imports, complete function bodies, and flush/shutdown calls.
-The error handling table provides specific solutions for common issues, and install commands are included.
+All code examples are fully executable with proper imports, complete function bodies, and copy-paste ready patterns.
+The error handling table provides specific solutions for common issues, and the examples include necessary setup like SDK initialization and flush calls.

 3 / 3